kusamanetwork/userguide/docs/faq.md

 Long-term, we envision the Kusama network evolving into an experimental testbed for projects and progressive concepts.
 There’s no central kill switch for Kusama.
 Kusama will likely continue on as a community project that will operate alongside and complement the Polkadot mainnet.

 ## Can I trade or sell my KSM?
-KSMs do not have fiat value.
-We do not condone the trading or selling of KSM, only using them to experiment on the canary network.
+KSM are utilitarian, we do not condone trading or selling of KSM, only using them to experiment on the network.

 ## Is Kusama live yet?
 Kusama will likely be launched by the community this summer 2019.
 [Subscribe to the newsletter](https://kusama.network/newsletter) to stay informed of updates!